bwoodsend/polycotylus/README.rst

   for packages can depend on other packages in the personal repository.

 Other, less significant but more achievable things I'd like to do:

-* Formalise the process for submitting to official package repositories.
-In practice, this should be more about documentation and talking to repository maintainers than writing code.

 * Custom MIME Type support (i.e. declaring a new made-up file suffix and its association with an application).